 Competition GT versions - 1966 -70

 Unipower GT's have taken part in many National and International races across Continents over the years, since its launch at the Racing Car Show in 1966.
 Designed as a road-car, based on the design of Val Dare-Bryan’s Attila Mk 5, there were initially no factory designated 'Works' competition cars, as it had never been intended to go racing.
-However, in 1968 following a successful development collaboration with an early customer, who in January 1966 had commissioned a Unipower GT Competition version (# 766.2), this car was entered in some UK National races and raced by Piers Weld-Forester.
-Early in 1969, he now owning Unipower Cars, Piers announced that the company would enter the World Sports Car Championship with one and sometimes two cars, to campaign in International Endurance races in Group 4/6.
+However, in 1966 the first car sold and built, a Competition GT version built (766.2) purchased by a customer at the launch of the cars.
+This chassis has many features, unique to this chassis when built and whilst constructed to an early Competition GT spec, underwent further development in collaboration with its owner, being the first Unipower GT to be raced from early 1967 by John E. Miles, in UK National club races.
+Later in 1968, Piers Weld-Forester bought the car and also raced the car in the UK.
+Later in 1968, he bought Unipower Cars and in early 1969, Piers announced that the company would enter the World Sports Car Championship with one and sometimes two cars, to campaign in International Endurance races in Group 4/6.

 That they took on the best at races like the Targa Florio (Qualified 2nd behind a Porsche 908), Le Mans (the co-driver failed to qualify), Nürburgring 500kms (9th), Barcelona 12hrs (DNF after 9hrs) and other such Endurance races, often with very encouraging initial results, was remarkable and testimony to the cars inherently good design as a road car. (see The Unipower GT History)

 The Competition GT versions detailed below are often referred to as 'Lightweight Competition GT's'.
 However their only real weight reduction, was the removal of all 'road-car' components, such as the Boot, Carpets, Interior trim etc...., with the bodies still being made with the same fibreglass 'lay-up' weight as the standard cars.

 It is indeed testimony to the marque that, in addition to the Competition GT's below, many Unipower GT's are still being entered in competitive events, mostly in the UK, USA, Portugal & Switzerland.